HYF-Class22/group1-hyf-rebuild/planning/design.md

 ## Project's design overview

-In this present project, we aim to create a website that offers free trainings to a variety of people from colorful cultural backgrounds.
-The trainings are varied in length and kinds.
-There are namely two types of trainings: 5 months and 8 months trainings.
-The 8-month program is for candidates who seek to become full-stack developers.
-And the 5-month program is for candidates who long to either become front-end or back-end developers.
+The objective of this project is to create a website that offers free training programs to people from diverse cultural backgrounds.
+The training programs come in two categories: 5-months and 8-months.
+The 8-month program is designed for individuals who want to become full-stack developers.
+The 5-month program is intended for individuals who want to specialize either in front-end or back-end development.

-Thus, basically, we will have to design a website with a navigation section that contains tabs that includes: program details, volunteer, about, recruit, blog, support us, why become a partner?, and FAQ.
-In body, there will be the main title under which nested three inline sections: who are we?, the program and the goal.
+The website will have a navigation section with tabs that include the following: program details, volunteer, about, recruit, blog, support us, why become a partner?, and FAQ.
+The main section will be divided into three parts: who are we?, the program, and the goal.

-Right below it, another section that showcases our partners and sponsors.

-Also, another section that displays testimonies of various alumni in which they share their experiences.

-A section that suggests subscribing to our newsletters is included.
-And finally, in the footer: contact us, support, partnership and volunteer are added.
+Additionally, there will be a section that showcases the partners and sponsors of the project.
+Another section will feature testimonials from alumni who have shared their experiences.
+The website will also include a section that suggests subscribing to newsletters.
+Finally, the footer will contain contact us, support, partnership, and volunteer tabs.

 ## Wireframe(s)